Björk: 2011–2016: Biophilia and Vulnicura

-New York's MoMA hosted a retrospective exhibition from 8 March – 7 June 2015 that chronicled Björk's career from Debut to Biophilia; however, aspects of Vulnicura were included as well but not previously announced.
-The retrospective consisted of 4 parts: the Biophilia instruments (Tesla coil, MIDI controlled organ, the newly created Gameleste, and gravity harp) were on display in the lobby of the museum and played automatically throughout the day, the MoMA commissioned video installation, "Black Lake", directed by Andrew Thomas Huang, which consisted of 2 complementary edits of the "Black Lake" video screened in a small room with 49 speakers hidden in the walls and ceiling, a Cinema room showcasing most of Björk's music videos, newly transferred in high definition, and the Songlines walking exhibit which showcased Björk's notebooks, costumes and props from throughout her career.
-A book entitled Björk: Archives, documenting the content of the exhibition, was published in March.
-In addition to the "Black Lake" video, videos for "Lionsong" (which played in the Cinema room of the MoMA exhibit), "Stonemilker" (a 360-degree VR video) "Family", and "Mouth Mantra" were also produced for the album, as well as a three part remix series available digitally and on limited edition vinyls.
+New York's MoMA hosted a retrospective exhibition from 8 March to 7 June 2015 that chronicled Björk's career from Debut to Biophilia; however, aspects of Vulnicura were included but not previously announced.
+The retrospective consisted of four parts: the Biophilia instruments (Tesla coil, MIDI controlled organ, the newly created Gameleste, and gravity harp) were on display in the lobby of the museum and played automatically throughout the day; the MoMA commissioned video installation "Black Lake", directed by Andrew Thomas Huang, which consisted of two complementary edits of the "Black Lake" video screened in a small room with 49 speakers hidden in the walls and ceiling; a Cinema room showcasing most of Björk's music videos in high definition; and the Songlines walking exhibit that showcased Björk's notebooks, costumes and props from throughout her career.
+A book titled Björk: Archives, documenting the content of the exhibition, was published in March.
+In addition to the "Black Lake" video, videos for "Lionsong" (which played in the Cinema room of the MoMA exhibit), "Stonemilker" (a 360-degree VR video) "Family", and "Mouth Mantra" were also produced for the album, as well as a three-part remix series available digitally and on limited edition vinyls.
 No traditional singles were released for Vulnicura.
 In December, the "Stonemilker VR App" was released for iOS devices, featuring an exclusive strings mix of the song.
 It is the same version on display at MoMA earlier that year.